Facebook pixel for internal purposes

 What Can You Donate to Charity in Your Will?

-Financial assets such as stocks, bonds or cash
+• Financial assets such as stocks, bonds or cash.

-Life insurance benefits such as death benefits from a whole life insurance policy
+• Life insurance benefits such as death benefits from a whole life insurance policy.

-Real estate such as your primary home or investment properties
+• Real estate such as your primary home or investment properties.

-Personal property such as jewelry, a car, collectibles or artwork
+• Personal property such as jewelry, a car, collectibles, or artwork.

-Retirement assets such as proceeds from an annuity, your IRA, 401(k) or other qualified retirement accounts
+• Retirement assets such as proceeds from an annuity, your IRA, 401(k) or other qualified retirement accounts.

 4 Ways to Set Up Charitable Donations in Your Will

+1. A bequest through your will: One of the most straightforward ways to make charitable donations after death is via a bequest through your will.
 With this approach, you can designate assets such as stocks, bonds or real estate to a charity through your will or a revocable trust, a type of trust where you can change the terms or provisions.
-When you pass away, these assets will be removed from your estate, which could help to reduce estate taxes.
+These assets will be removed from your estate, which could help to reduce estate taxes.

-You can choose a charity to be a beneficiary of your life insurance proceeds, annuity or retirement accounts.
+2. Designate the charity as your life insurance beneficiary: You can choose a charity to be a beneficiary of your life insurance proceeds, annuity or retirement accounts.
 Designating a charity as your beneficiary could lower the value of your estate, which may reduce estate taxes.

-With an IRA or other qualified retirement account, you can designate a charity as the beneficiary.
+3. Designate a charity as a beneficiary for your retirement accounts: With an IRA or other qualified retirement account, you can designate a charity as the beneficiary.
 Estates with charities as beneficiaries may benefit from an estate tax perspective.
 The charity also benefits, since they do not have to pay income tax on any of these proceeds.
-If you're married or have a domestic partner, just make sure that your spouse also consents to making the charity a beneficiary.
-Otherwise, it could disqualify the charity from receiving your retirement proceeds once the time comes.

-A charitable lead trust is an irrevocable split-interest trust in which a charity receives proceeds from the trust during its life, and other beneficiaries (typically family members) receive any remaining assets once the trust terminates.
+4. Create a charitable lead or charitable remainder trust: A charitable lead trust is an irrevocable split-interest trust in which a charity receives proceeds from the trust during its life, and other beneficiaries (typically family members) receive any remaining assets once the trust terminates.

 Consult an Estate Planning Attorney

 Consider consulting an estate planning attorney to walk you through the specific rules dictating how assets must be distributed and the length of time a beneficiary can receive income from the trust.
-Despite the work involved, split-interest trusts offer tax benefits, including tax-exempt status.

 CORE iOS App CORE Android App